SoftwareAG/oee-simulators/event-based-simulators/simulators.md

 Labels not mentioned explicitely in the following table, such as for example `Profile Name`, `Machine Location` or `Workpiece Name`, can be arbitrary values as they don't have any influence on the calculation.

 For all calculation profiles we recommend at least 2 `Resolution` intervals:
-- *30 minuntes*
+- *30 minutes*
 - *1 hour*

 Additionally 10 minutes default interval will be available for all profiles, even if not explicitely configured.

-The computation method is `PPQ`.
-Other profile settings are described in the table below.
+The computation method is `PPQ` for all profiles.
+Matching settings for each profile are described in the table below.
 All values for `Resolution` and `Goals` are recommendations and could be changed according to the use case.

 | Simulator | Workpiece | Matching | Goals | Other |
 | ----------- | ----------- | ----------- | ----------- | ----------- |